In this article, we’ll explore the topic of online form abandonment, what causes it, and what websites can do to minimize the issue.

 Anything which reduces the effort needed to complete forms reduces the chances that users will abandon them.
 So, any shortcuts which can be added are valuable.

 An obvious examples of this is the use of postcode lookup tools which save users the need to enter their whole address.

-Overall, the key to reducing cart and form abandonment is to provide the best possible user experience for your users.
+Overall, the key to reducing cart abandonment is to provide the best possible user experience for your users.

 Obvious sources of friction, which can often be identified through analytics, should be removed, while it’s important to find the right balance between gathering key information from the user and making forms so lengthy that users abandon the process.

 Good visual design is important too.
 As in the Mercedes examples shown above, strong design can lift a form and make it a more pleasant experience for the user.